Five More Love Languages

 Reflections by Michele O’Mara

-I consider the five love languages, described by Gary Chapman in his book, The Five Love Languages, to be essential reading for all couples.
+I consider the five love languages, described by Gary Chapman in his book, The Five Love Languages, to be good information for all couples.
 Yet, something is missing.
 Read on to learn about five more languages that will help you communicate love.

-We can have all of our favorite foods, (or languages of love, in this case) but ultimately, it is a certain experience we are desiring – not the actual behavior.
-What we are most interested in is feeling a certain way, just as we want our food to taste a certain way.
 To simply touch her, talk to her, do things for her, spend time with her, or give her gifts – these feel like ingredients that are designed to create a feeling, to communicate love.
 Without the heat, the food isn’t cooked.
 Without patience or timing, the food can burn or be undercooked.
 Without balance, the taste can be overbearing or underwhelming.
-Just as, when we behave in certain ways, the separate ingredients used to communicate love, whether we touch, talk to, do for, give to, or be with her, we may need heat, we need spice, we need timing, patience and balance.
+Just as, when we behave in certain ways, the separate ingredients used to communicate love, whether we touch, talk to, do for, give to, or be with her, we may need heat, we need spice, we need timing, patience, and balance.

 When I think about the most powerful language of love, I think of energy.
 Food is energy.
 People are energy.
 Love is energy.
 This energy is part of who we are.
 Therefore, the language of love has to do with how we treat, manage, hold, express and exchange this love-energy, and how we mix and blend this love-energy with the others.